1. Output information

 The data included in the release come from several sources, so direct comparisons cannot be made between figures.
 This is because the way organisations collect data on domestic abuse can differ on timescales, reference periods and on methods of identification.
 They also do not count the same things; for example, some record the number of victims or defendants, while others record the number of incidents or offences that occurred.

-These factors, together with the time lag between the stages in the criminal justice process, mean that each part of the release does not refer to the same cohort of cases and so comparisons cannot be made across sections.
+These factors, together with the time lag between the stages in the criminal justice process, mean that each part of the release does not refer to the same cohort of cases, and so comparisons cannot be made across sections.
 For example, a case reported to the police in one year may not appear with an outcome after investigation until the next year.
 Or a case with a prosecution outcome in one year may have been initially reported to the police in a previous year.

 For most data sources, comparisons can be made over time.
 However, domestic abuse-related crimes recorded by the police can be affected by changes in levels of reporting to the police or police recording practices.
-Comparisons of these data over time need to take account of the introduction of new legislation and changes to the Home Office Counting Rules, which will subsequently impact on the volume of cases passing through the criminal justice system.
+Comparisons of these data over time need to take account of the introduction of new legislation and changes to the Home Office Counting Rules, which will subsequently make an impact on the volume of cases passing through the criminal justice system.

 Concepts and definitions